 Oh, and you need to sell your home after 1 July 2018.
 If you've signed a contract before then you won't qualify, even if the property settles after that date.*

 Upsize your super

-Most people who are retired and older than 65 aren't able to put extra funds into super.
+Many people who are retired don't have extra funds available to put into super.
 That's where this scheme comes in handy.
 You can put up to $300,000 from the sale of your home into super – if you're a couple, that's $300,000 each.
-You could get a combined $600,000 into super and start a tax-free pension.
+You could get a total of $600,000 into super and start tax-free pensions.

 Again, there are restrictions.
 You can't contribute more than the sale price, or for a couple, their individual share of the sale price.

 And in most cases, you've got just 90 days from settlement to make the contribution.